-13.3 If the Panel declares the Complainant to be the prevailing party, the registry operator is required to reimburse Complainant for all Panel and Provider fees incurred.
+14.3 If the Panel declares the Complainant to be the prevailing party, the registry operator is required to reimburse Complainant for all Panel and Provider fees incurred.
 Failure to do shall be deemed a violation of the RRDRP and a breach of the Registry Agreement, subject to remedies available under the Agreement up to and including termination.

-14. Discovery/Evidence
+15. Discovery/Evidence

-14.1 In order to achieve the goal of resolving disputes rapidly and at a reasonable cost, discovery will generally not be permitted.
-In exceptional cases, the Expert Panel may require a party to provide additional evidence.
+15.1 Whether and to what extent discovery is allowed is at the discretion of the Panel, whether made on the Panel’s own accord, or upon request from the Parties.

-14.2 If permitted, discovery will be limited to that for which each Party has a substantial need.
+15.2 If permitted, discovery will be limited to that for which each Party has a substantial need.

-14.3 Without a specific request from the Parties, but only in extraordinary circumstances, the Expert Panel may request that the Provider appoint experts to be paid for by the Parties, request live or written witness testimony, or request limited exchange of documents.
+15.3 In extraordinary circumstances, the Provider may appoint experts to be paid for by the Parties, request live or written witness testimony, or request limited exchange of documents.

+15.4 At the close of discovery, if permitted by the Expert panel, the Parties will make a final evidentiary submission, the timing and sequence to be determined by the Provider in consultation with the Expert Panel.

-15. Hearings
+16. Hearings

-15.1 Disputes under this RRDRP will usually be resolved without a hearing.
+16.1 Disputes under this RRDRP will usually be resolved without a hearing unless either party requests a hearing or the Expert Panel determines on its own initiative that one is necessary.

-15.2 The Expert Panel may decide on its own initiative, or at the request of a party, to hold a hearing.
-However, the presumption is that the Expert Panel will render Determinations based on written submissions and without a hearing.

-15.3 If a request for a hearing is granted, videoconferences or teleconferences should be used if at all possible.
+16.2 If a request for a hearing is granted, videoconferences or teleconferences should be used if at all possible.
 If not possible, then the Expert Panel will select a place for hearing if the parties cannot agree.

-15.4 Hearings should last no more than one day, except in the most exceptional circumstances.
+16.3 Hearings should last no more than one day, except in the most exceptional circumstances.

-15.5 If the Expert Panel grants one party’s request for a hearing, notwithstanding the other party’s opposition, the Expert Panel is encouraged to apportion the hearing costs to the requesting party as the Expert Panel deems appropriate.

-15.6 All dispute resolution proceedings will be conducted in English.
+16.4 All dispute resolution proceedings will be conducted in English.

-16. Burden of Proof
+17. Burden of Proof

-The Complainant bears the burden of proving its claim; the burden should be by a preponderance of the evidence.
+The Complainant bears the burden of proving the allegation in its Complaint; the burden should be by clear and convincing evidence.

-17. Remedies
+18. Remedies